What to Measure and How to Track the Most Important Sales Metrics

 In short, effort metrics are an excellent guide to directing your team's work.
 But the goals should not be guided by them.

-Establishing goals of MQLs, SQLs, Opportunities, New Revenues, among other productivity indicators make more sense because they are easier to control.
+Establishing goals for MQLs, SQLs, Opportunities, New Revenues, and other productivity indicators makes more sense because they are easier to control.

 If you need to schedule two meetings/day, it doesn't matter how many activities you do.
 It could be 10 or 100.
-In the end, what matters is to schedule them (obviously, the higher the quality of the contact, the more likely it is to convert more with less effort).
+In the end, what matters is scheduling them (obviously, the higher the quality of the contact, the more likely it is to convert with less effort).

 How to track KPIs?

 There are several ways to track your KPIs.
-You can make integrations between your CRM and solutions like Power BI, Google Data Studio, etc.
+You can integrate your CRM with solutions like Power BI, Google Data Studio, etc.

-You can even use Zapier to connect your CRM with a spreadsheet where data will be processed, and then connect this spreadsheet to a business reporting tool.
+You can even use Zapier to connect your CRM to a spreadsheet for data processing, and then connect that spreadsheet to a business reporting tool.

-However, all these ways of measuring generate a relatively high maintenance work.
+However, all these ways of measuring generate a relatively high maintenance workload.
 It is always necessary to check if the information is being passed correctly from one tool to another.

-At the same time, errors in filling out the CRM are very common on the part of the sales team.
-This unfortunately ends up having a big impact on the quality of the information that is generated.
-It is very common, for example, after a few months for a company to discover that the KPIs being generated are incorrect.
+At the same time, errors in filling out the CRM are very common among the sales team.
+This, unfortunately, has a significant impact on the quality of the information generated.
+It is very common, for example, for a company to discover that the KPIs being generated are incorrect after a few months.

-The important thing is that you keep in mind that your role as a manager needs to be more strategic, and KPIs exist precisely so that you can make a more objective and accurate reading of your results.
-In this way, your decision-making will be more relevant and the growth of your numbers, even more promising.
+The important thing is to keep in mind that your role as a manager needs to be more strategic, and KPIs exist precisely to help you make a more objective and accurate reading of your results.
+In this way, your decision-making will be more relevant, and the growth of your numbers will be even more promising.